Back to top

 In 2000, Methodist Rehab became the first hospital in Mississippi to be named one of America’s Best Hospitals by U.S. News and World Report.

-In 2004, the hospital opened Methodist Specialty Care Center—a 60-bed residential facility for the severely disabled—on the East Campus.
+In 2004, the hospital opened the Methodist Specialty Care Center—a 60-bed residential facility for the severely disabled—on the East Campus.

-In 2017, MRC finished construction on a new 12,300-sq. ft. outpatient clinic located on Perkins Street in Ridgeland.
-The clinic, which opened its doors in June, is also the new home of Quest, MRC's comprehensive outpatient program for people with brain or spinal injuries who wish to make a successful return to work, school or home life.
+In 2017, MRC finished construction on a new 12,300-sq. ft. outpatient clinic on Perkins Street in Ridgeland.
+The clinic, which opened its doors in June, is also the new home of Quest, MRC's comprehensive outpatient program for people with brain or spinal injuries who wish to make a successful return to work, school, or home life.

 Over the years many things have changed at Methodist Rehabilitation Center as technology has improved.
 The building has expanded and the hospital has stayed on the cutting edge of treating brain and spinal injuries as well as stroke and other neurologic disorders.